Chr157i4n/Geeetech-A10M/Electrical/Mainboard.md

 <img src="https://ae01.alicdn.com/kf/HTB1YFx2ea5s3KVjSZFNq6AD3FXaX.jpg" width="500">

+### Stepperdriver
 My setup has 3 extruderstepper + 3 stepper for the axis.
 The SKR-PRO supports up to 6 stepper.
 As stepperdriver i use Trinamic TMC2208 from fysetc.

+The SKR-PRO supports the connection with the stepper driver via UART and SPI without the need of more cables.
+I'm using UART to communicate with the stepper driver.
+This give me option to change the setting in the driver, like:
+- stepper current
+- switch between StealthChop™ and SpreadCycle™
+- automatically switch between them with HYBRID_THRESHOLD
+- Stop the print if an error occured
+- step down the current, if the driver overheats

 https://wiki.fysetc.com/TMC2208/

 https://www.trinamic.com/products/integrated-circuits/details/tmc2208-la/

+### Fans

+### Hotend

+### Storage
 Im using an external I2C EEPROM

 <img src="../Images/IMG_20190925_143520.jpg" width="500">